 The land or property owned by the family in different locations should be clubbed while checking the eligibility conditions for EWS reservations.

 How do I apply for EWS reservations?

-There is no online method prescribed by the government for getting EWS certificate.
+There is no online method prescribed by the government for getting an EWS certificate.
 You need to go to your local Tehsil or any other local government authority.
-You will need other documents such as Aadhar Card, Pan Card, bank statements, passport size photo, etc. along with the Income and Assets Certificate (downloadable from many government websites).
+You will need additional documents such as Aadhar Card, Pan Card, bank statements, passport size photo, etc. along with the Income and Assets Certificate (downloadable from many government websites).
 The certificate looks like this below: